dbwebb-se/intro-challenge/instruction.md

 Write all your commands on separate lines in challenge/answer.txt.
 Start from the folder "challenge".

 ### Challenge 1 - movies
 In the folder "movies" there are five folders.
-Three of them has a plot.txt file inside and two has not.
+Three of them have a plot.txt file inside and two do not.

-* Add the content of the two missing_plot-files in the correct folders and in a file called "plot.txt".
+* Add the content of the two "missing_plot-files" to the correct folders and change the name of the files to "plot.txt".
 * Delete all files in the movie-folders except the plot-files.